naim-eng/CMPE460-UniRide/README.md

  ├── models/
  └── main.dart

-Planned Additions
+# Possible Future Additions

-Improved ride filtering
+- Improved ride filtering

-Admin dashboard (if required)
+- Admin dashboard (if required)

-Enhanced chat features
+- Enhanced chat features

-Ride history and receipts
+- Ride history and receipts

-License
+# License

 This project is developed as part of CMPE460 coursework and is for academic use only.